globalvillagesoftware/Documentation/Notes/docs/no-batchfile/source/pylintEnhancements.rst

 objects that may be encountered at any level.
 Other uses for fine grained structural classifications may suggest themselves in the future.

-It is possible that he implementation of this feature may require modifications to the `astroid` module that is used by `Pylint` to access the `AST` for a module. `Python` itself, is used to generate the `AST`.
+It is possible that the implementation of this feature may require modifications to the `astroid` module that is used by `Pylint` to access the `AST` for a module. `Python` itself, is used to generate the `AST`.

 *******************
 Regular Expressions